rethinklinknyc/rethinklinknyc.github.io/_pages/why-is-this-a-problem.md

 ---
 title: Why is this a problem?
-subtitle: Because this really sucks.
+subtitle: So what?
+Why should I care?
 featured: /assets/images/pic03.jpg
 layout: page
 ---